ogecko/docs-theme-ogecko/README.md

 # docs-theme-ogecko
-A pure, simple and responsive Hexo theme.
+A pure, simple and responsive Hexo theme for documenting technical information eg architecture, design, api, and process.

 Includes support for the following features
 * Navigation autogen sidebar and menu